 If you have cloth books and board books that you are ready to pass along, I’m sure one of the local preschools would love to have them.
 Just make sure the books are clean and in decent condition!

-There are so many ways to get share your decluttered books!
-So, whether you recycle them, donate them or exchange them, there are a lot of different ways to get rid of your unwanted books.
+There are so many great ideas of what to do with unwanted books!
+So, whether you recycle them, donate them or exchange them, there are a lot of different ways to get rid of your unwanted books – without feeling guilty.

 Do you have other outlets for your unwanted books?
 I’d love to hear about them and add them to my list!